an-qazi/SnapSpectaclesProject/VALIDITIY_CHECKLIST.md

 3.  **Invalid Scene Structure**: The scene is incomplete, missing lighting, a proper camera setup, and relies on a script to create its content instead of defining it declaratively.
 The use of placeholder GUIDs also invalidates the scene.
 4.  **Missing Default Assets**: The project attempts to create a box but is missing the fundamental mesh and material assets that would normally be included and referenced.

+*Human-added, and so more important*
-In contrast, `legit-box-demo` is a textbook example of a minimal, valid project.
+**ENSURE ALL PROJECTS HAVE UNIQUE UUIDs.
+THIS IS A MISTAKE GEMINI HAS MADE IN THE PAST** In contrast, `legit-box-demo` is a textbook example of a minimal, valid project.
 It has a complete and valid project file, a well-structured scene, all necessary assets are present, and every asset is accompanied by a valid `.meta` file.